 I come from Israel, where I earned a Bachelor’s in Computer Science from the Academic College of Tel-Aviv-Yaffo, and a master’s in Linguistics from Tel Aviv University.
-In my Master’s thesis, I explored the topic of recovery strategies in an attempt to find what would help senior adults to recover from non-understanding errors.
+In my Master’s thesis, I explored the topic of recovery strategies in a conversation between senior adults and a speaking chatbot.

-I believe that social robots will be an inseparable part of our lives in the future, and I am excited to be a part of the SOCIAL AI CDT programme.
+I have a great interest in Human-Robot Interaction and marginalized populations, and I am excited to be a part of the Social AI CDT programme.

 I am a Biomedical Engineering graduate from University College London.
 Throughout my degree and internships at Francis Crick Institute and ETH Zürich, I have gained experience in a wide range of areas including programming, neural engineering, design, and ethics.
 I also expanded my interests by taking modules in new areas such as Rehabilitation of Acquired Neurogenic Communication Difficulties in the division of Psychology and Language Sciences.